 I was pleasantly surprised to see the crowded dala dala buses with a dustbin.
 Even mwendo kasi have their own tiny tin cans.

-It’s refreshing to see the vehicles obey traffic lights, even without a policeman in sight.
-Traffic flows smoothly at junctions and in an organised way.
 Unlike in Nairobi, not all the dala dalas go to the city center.
 There are bus stations all around the city where you can connect buses from one place to another.
 Even though this takes more time, you will hardly experience our crazy congestion in their CBD.

 Dar is an interesting combination of Nairobi and Mombasa.
 A big city by the sea.
 Also a sleepier Nairobi.
 It is not strange to see a mother and her child lying on a mattress outside their house on a hot afternoon.